dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 I do not recommend:

 - NaturalPoint TrackIR: Too expensive compared to competition.
 Fragile infrared light clip.
 Lower refresh rates than competition.
 Official software has not been updated in a long time, compared to OpenTrack receiving new quality of life features.
+No compelling reason to buy one when equivalent hardware can be had for less than half the price.

+I have heard mixed experiences about:

-- Tobii eye trackers.
-The head tracking is too coarse and oversmoothed for flight simulation.
+- Tobii Eye Tracker 5.
+Initially I heard from users complaining coarse and oversmoothed tracking.
 A real-life friend who tried to use one for flight simulation described it as feeling drunk.
+More recently, I have heard this improved with software updates, but I haven't been able to verify this personally.

 # Virtual Reality